simpixelated/simpixelated.com/content/posts/2022-02-13-32-interviews-0-applications/index.md

 - I was told via an external recruiter that one company thought that I didn’t sound technically experienced enough.
 Despite having twelve years of experience and coding daily, I came across as more of a manager than an individual contributor.
 This is partially because my previous two positions were in management, so I think people already made assumptions about me and I didn’t do enough to sway their opinion.
 I realized I needed to go in with more technical details (depending on the audience of course) and show my enthusiasm for coding.

 It’s important to be able to craft a narrative about your experience, whether it’s a decade of professional experience or your first job.
 Considering how little time you have to explain your entire life story, it’s important to be able to condense important details into an arc that is interesting to listen to.
 Every question you answer should reinforce that story, whatever it is.

+Your narrative should also be targeted towards the role you want, not your complete history.
+It's okay to remove certain technologies from your resume if you haven't used them in years and don't plan to in the future.
+For example, I don't typically include PHP on my resume anymore, even though I spent the first three years of my career developing with it.
+I wouldn't want to take a PHP job now, nor would I would be capable of taking about any specifics.

 Ultimately, working with recruiters via LinkedIn messaging made this the least stressful job application process I've ever experienced.
 Instead, I ended up being exhausted by the interview process.
 But I learned so much from each one.
 I'm really happy how it all turned out and I hope this helps you in some way.